AlecAivazis/graphql-over-kafka/docs/source/intro/first_service.rst

 Notice we also wrapped the service in a manager, which provides a basic command line interface for our service.

-While our service still can't talk to the outside world, at least it's keep track of our recipes for us.
+While our service still can't talk to the outside world, at least it can keep track of our recipes for us.
 By inheriting from BaseModel <nautilus.BaseModel>
 nautilus automatically registers this model with an admin interface.
 But before we can look at the records, we have to create the database that will